SouzaNicholas/NSouzaIMDBProject/readme.md

 Developed By: Nicholas Souza

-You'll need requests and sqlite3 installed to run the program.
+You'll need requests, pyqtgraph, and sqlite3 installed to run the program.
 You'll only need to provide your own API key stored in a local file named "secret.txt"

-The project has two tests to run.
-The first will validate that I query top 250 data from the API properly.
-The second will create a dummy database and use my table creation and population functions to fill the database.
+The projects latest tests are stored in a Word document and apply to navigating and testing the GUI.

-The project passes all tests, but Github still can't seem to find the tests
+Since the last major update, I've built an entire GUI to manage the database elements along with more functions to query and manage the database.